cdktf/cdktf-provider-google/docs/computeBackendService.go.md

 build times and host selection times.
 For more information about Maglev, refer to https://ai.google/research/pubs/pub44824

+'WEIGHTED_MAGLEV': Per-instance weighted Load Balancing via health check reported weights.
+If set, the Backend Service must configure a non legacy HTTP-based Health Check, and health check replies are expected to contain non-standard HTTP response header field X-Load-Balancing-Endpoint-Weight to specify the per-instance weights.
+If set, Load Balancing is weight based on the per-instance weights reported in the last processed health check replies, as long as every instance either reported a valid weight or had UNAVAILABLE_WEIGHT.
+Otherwise, Load Balancing remains equal-weight.

 This field is applicable to either:

 A regional backend service with the service_protocol set to HTTP, HTTPS, or HTTP2, and loadBalancingScheme set to INTERNAL_MANAGED.
 A global backend service with the load_balancing_scheme set to INTERNAL_SELF_MANAGED.
+A regional backend service with loadBalancingScheme set to EXTERNAL (External Network Load Balancing).
+Only MAGLEV and WEIGHTED_MAGLEV values are possible for External Network Load Balancing.
+The default is MAGLEV.

-If session_affinity is not NONE, and this field is not set to MAGLEV or RING_HASH, session affinity settings will not take effect.
+If session_affinity is not NONE, and this field is not set to MAGLEV, WEIGHTED_MAGLEV, or RING_HASH, session affinity settings will not take effect.

 Only ROUND_ROBIN and RING_HASH are supported when the backend service is referenced by a URL map that is bound to target gRPC proxy that has validate_for_proxyless field set to true.
-Possible values: ["ROUND_ROBIN", "LEAST_REQUEST", "RING_HASH", "RANDOM", "ORIGINAL_DESTINATION", "MAGLEV"]
+Possible values: ["ROUND_ROBIN", "LEAST_REQUEST", "RING_HASH", "RANDOM", "ORIGINAL_DESTINATION", "MAGLEV", "WEIGHTED_MAGLEV"]

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/r/compute_backend_service#locality_lb_policy ComputeBackendService#locality_lb_policy}